j9t/little-books/manuscript/html-css-frameworks.md

 Announce updates in advance.

 Provide a way to test whether the update would have any ill effects.
-This can happen through something simple like bookmarklets (see #test-bookmarklets), or something more sophisticated like proxying (using a proxy to intercept and change requests to framework files in order to feed updated files for testing).
+This can happen through something simple like bookmarklets, or something more sophisticated like proxying (using a proxy to intercept and change requests to framework files in order to feed updated files for testing).

-Inform users about possible side effects (and use this as an opportunity to educate them about, for example, the problems of overwrites, as explained in #dont-overwrite-fc).
+Inform users about possible side effects (and use this as an opportunity to educate them about, for example, the problems of overwrites).

 Communicate the status of ongoing updates.